idivyanshdubey/vegetable-selling-website/README.md

 ## 🙋‍♂️ Contact

 - **Author:** [idivyanshdubey](https://github.com/idivyanshdubey)
-- **Issues:** Please use the [GitHub Issues](https://github.com/idivyanshdubey/your-repo-name/issues) page for support and feature requests.
+- **Issues:** Use the [GitHub Issues](https://github.com/idivyanshdubey/vegetable-selling-website/issues) page for support and feature requests.

 ---

-> _Thank you for checking out the Modern Shopping Cart App!
-If you like this project, please ⭐️ the repo and share it with others._
+> _If you like this project, please ⭐️ the repo and share it with others!_